mkonicek/coding-time/content/blog/figma/index.md

 [Noga Mann](https://www.timesofisrael.com/queenb-and-wework-creating-opportunities-for-girls-in-hi-tech/) started a non-profit tech education company in Israel, had an offer to be come an engineering manager at Google and decided to join Figma instead.
 [Emil Sjölander](https://www.crunchbase.com/person/emil-sj%C3%B6lander) worked on the layout engine for React Native, later went to YCombinator, raised money and built a team.
 Later the whole team decided to join Figma.
 [Evan Martin](http://neugierig.org/software/) worked on Chrome before it first launched in 2008 (!), [Ben Smith](https://www.youtube.com/watch?v=5N4b-rU-OAA) worked on WebAssembly and [Karl Jiang](https://www.linkedin.com/in/karl-jiang-4a07424) helped build Twitch.
 Check out also the awesome updates on the Twitter profile of [Lauren Budorick](https://twitter.com/lbudorick).

 Note: The people mentioned above have a lot of experience.
-Figma also hires interns and new grads.
+Figma also hires interns and people starting their careers.

 ## 3. Exciting technical challenges

 There a lot of interesting technical challenges at Figma.
 I haven’t done any work so far which was pure CRUD.
 Figma is a large React app with a WebGL canvas powered by C++ compiled to WebAssembly.
 It’s a [rendering engine](https://www.figma.com/blog/building-a-professional-design-tool-on-the-web/) where everything has to be built from scratch: How do you lay out individual font glyphs to render text?
 How do you draw rounded corners, shadows, or use shaders to do various blending effects?
-You can also find Rust here, both in the Figma desktop app and in the [backend](https://www.figma.com/blog/rust-in-production-at-figma/).
+You can also find [Rust](https://www.figma.com/blog/rust-in-production-at-figma/) at Figma.
 My team specifically works on Developer tools which is close to my heart, having worked on React Native in the past.
 Developers are great customers to work with.

-Here are few blog posts written by engineers at Figma:
+Here are a few blog posts written by engineers at Figma:

 - [Building a sandboxing system to safely run 3rd-party plugins](https://www.figma.com/blog/how-we-built-the-figma-plugin-system/)
 - [LiveGraph: a real-time data system at scale](https://www.figma.com/blog/livegraph-real-time-data-fetching-at-figma/)